 Dark chrome trim is now standard on Limited no matter which exterior color you choose.

 Turns out the 2.2 turbo-diesel engine was vaporware.
 Never came for 2019.
 Not coming.

 The Ultimate is no longer.
 Now the "Limited" is the ultimate Santa Fe.
-Limited gets previously Ultimate exclusives, including heated steering wheel, ventilated front seats, memory driver's seat, Surround View Monitor, rain-sensitive wipers and navigation.
+Limited gets previously Ultimate exclusives, including ventilated front seats, memory driver's seat, Surround View Monitor and navigation.
+No rain-sensitive wipers or heated steering wheel avaiable.